I don’t know why I like cream of celery soup. It’s kind of in the same category for me as cream of mushroom soup.

 Ingredients In This Cream Of Celery Soup

-It tastes amazing with the bit of bitter from the white daikon radish, and the built-in creaminess of the potato.
+There’s a little bit of bitter taste from the white daikon radish, and then there’s the creamy quality you get from the potato.

 Generally, it’s difficult to get enough nourishment from our food, so I am always looking for ways to add extra vegetables to everything I cook.